Christian Mansell

-Christian Mansell (born 9 February 2005) is an Australian racing driver, who most recently competed in the 2024 FIA Formula 2 Championship for Trident.
-He previously competed in the FIA Formula 3 Championship from 2022 to 2024, finishing fifth in the latter season for ART Grand Prix.
-He was scheduled to compete for Rodin Motorsport in the succeeding 2025 championship, but withdrew ahead of the season due to personal reasons.
+Christian Mansell (born 9 February 2005) is an Australian racing driver competing in the International GT Open for Team Motopark.

-He finished third in the 2021 GB3 Championship, and the 2022 Euroformula Open.
+An open-wheel racing product, Mansell placed third in GB3 and Euroformula Open before competing in FIA Formula 3 from 2022 to 2024, when he finished fifth for ART Grand Prix.
+He was scheduled to step up to Formula 2 for Rodin Motorsport in 2025, but withdrew due to personal reasons.

 Career

 Karting

 Mansell's highest karting career finish in the CIK-FIA Karting European Championship came in 2019, where he achieved 69th in the OKJ category.

 Lower formulae

 2019

 In 2019, Mansell made his single-seater debut in the New South Wales Formula Race Car Championship.
 He also raced in two rounds of the Australian Formula 4 Championship with AGI Sport and finished all but one race in the top seven.
-As Mansell was a guest driver he was not classified in the standings.
+As Mansell was a guest driver, he was not classified in the standings.